kuzmenkov111/shinyrbase/README.md

-# mro
+# R 3.5.2
-Docker container with Microsoft R open 3.2.2 and shiny package for running shiny app.
+Basic Docker container with R 3.5.2 and shiny package for running shiny app.

-docker pull kuzmenkov/mro

-for runinng your shiny app mout it by using: -v /path to your app :/root/monap/
+This container is basic for future container, f.e. kuzmenkov111/shinyr